freenas/freenas-docs/userguide/storage.rst

 **CLONE TO NEW DATASET** prompts for the name of the new dataset created from the cloned snapshot.
-A default name is provided based upon the name of the original snapshot but can be edited.
+A default name is provided based on the name of the original snapshot.
 Click the :guilabel:`SAVE` button to finish cloning the snapshot.

 A clone is a writable copy of the snapshot.
 Since a clone is actually a